Railway semaphore signal

-Railway semaphore signal is one of the earliest forms of fixed railway signals.
-This semaphore system involves signals that display their different indications to train drivers by changing the angle of inclination of a pivoted 'arm'.
+Railway semaphore signals are an early form of fixed railway signals.
+The semaphore system involves signals that display their different indications to train drivers by changing the angle of inclination of a pivoted 'arm'.
 Semaphore signals were patented in the early 1840s by Joseph James Stevens, and soon became the most widely used form of mechanical signal.
 Designs have altered over the intervening years, and colour light signals have replaced semaphore signals in most countries, but in a few they remain in use.